-Virginia First Day Hikes are a great way to kick off the new year with healthy, family-friendly fun at state and county parks around the state.
+Virginia First Day Hikes are a great way to kick off the new year with healthy, family-friendly fun at state and county parks around Virginia.
 You’ll be joining people all over the country as America’s State Parks host special events and guided hikes on January 1st.
 If fitness and health are part of your New Year’s Resolutions, this is a perfect way to start the new year.

 Virginia State Parks celebrate the new year with free park entry, special programs, and a photo competition with some nice prizes.
 Fairfax County Parks also join the fun with their own First Hike Fairfax photo contest.
 Several other area parks and battlefields are also hosting First Day Hikes.
 Read on for information and tips to plan your own Virginia First Day Hikes.

 Northern Virginia State Park First Day Hikes

-Some of our favorite Northern Virginia State Parks are offering guided hikes that are ideal for families, infrequent hikers, and anyone who’d like to explore a park with a group.
-Everyone is also welcome to skip the guided events and create their own first day hikes.
+Some of our favorite Northern Virginia State Parks offer guided First Day Hikes that are ideal for families, infrequent hikers, and anyone who’d like to explore a park with a group.
+Everyone is also welcome to skip the guided events and create their own First Day Hikes.

-Virginia State Parks hold two First Day contests, but you must register to win prizes.
+Virginia State Parks have two First Day contests, but you must register to win prizes.
 Here’s how they work:

 - Complete the First Day Hike New Year Challenge form before midnight on New Year’s Eve.

 - Take a hike, join special activities, or create your own First Day fun at any of the 38 Virginia State Parks on January 1st.

 - Return to the same sign-up page by midnight on January 1st to register that you completed the challenge.

 - A random drawing from everyone who entered will award 4 prizes, including a $500 State Park gift certificate as the Grand Prize.